andotherstuff/garland-protocol/garland-v0.1.md

 Content addressing provides integrity at multiple levels.
 Share hashes verify individual share integrity.
 Block hashes (stored in inodes) verify decrypted block integrity.
 The Merkle DAG structure verifies structural integrity-any modification to any blob changes the root hash.

-Poly1305 authentication tags detect ciphertext tampering.
-Even if an attacker modifies stored ciphertext in a way that produces a valid hash, decryption will fail authentication.
+Content addressing detects ciphertext tampering.
+If an attacker modifies stored data, the SHA-256 hash will not match the share ID, and the data will be rejected before decryption is attempted.

 ### 17.3 Availability